xDec0de/CSkyTester/README.md

 ### Planned features

-- **Docs**: Docs for CST will be available as soon as CST is considered stable!
 - **Memory leak detection**: I already have a working-ish version of this, but it requires the user to compile with some specific flags, which I don't like.
   If I come up with a solution for this, it will be implemented.